-On most events, the ASRs will normally stipulate that a maximum of two forward facing auxiliary lights may be fitted (none permitted at all for cars with four headlights).
+On most events, the ASRs will normally stipulate that a maximum of two forward facing auxiliary lights may be fitted (none permitted at all for cars with four headlights, unless the event is run entirely in the daylight).

 All lamps must be of a period design.
 No more than two auxiliary driving lamps may be fitted - the maximum width of the lamp body of any auxiliary lamp must not exceed 222mm.
 One adjustable non-working roof lamp fitted as a decorative period feature will not be counted in this regulation.
 A legal reversing light may be fitted in addition to any reversing lights provided by the manufacturer. - Note: The maximum legal wattage of a reversing light is 21 watts.